This post may contain affiliate links. Please read our disclosure policy.

-These Pumpkin Herb Dinner Rolls are part of my Thanksgiving Menu 2023.
+These Pumpkin Herb Dinner Rolls are an excellent addition to a traditional Thanksgiving dinner.
 You could also serve them with maple sweet potato casserole, creamy mashed potatoes, easy roasted cauliflower, or just as a side dish for roasted lemon chicken and vegetables.
 If they put you in a purely pumpkin mood, check out my 25 Best Pumpkin Recipes to get the ball rolling!

 Pumpkin Herb Dinner Rolls